 Kimball Law has over 40 years of experience helping Nova Scotians with their particular family legal issues with a personalized approach.
 Our team of experienced family lawyers will help you not only pilot through the family law system, but empower you with legal advice and help you identify what types of custody might be appropriate for your particular situation and keeping the best interests of your children in mind.

-To learn more about child custody agreements and how we can help, call us at (902) 422-8811 to book a consultation with one of our Nova Scotia family lawyers.
+We understand the many issues that may occur through your family matter case and how they may impact your custody agreements.
+Our top priority is representing our clients and their interests regarding their family law matters.
+To learn more about child custody agreements and how we can help, call us at (902) 542-5757 to book a consultation with one of our Nova Scotia family lawyers.